-Howes: 3 plants, 2 auto industries and 1 Ford
+Howes: Three plants, two auto industries and one Ford

 Look no further than Ford Motor Co.’s $1.9 billion investment in three existing Michigan facilities, detailed this week, for evidence there really are two auto industries wrapped in one.

 The Blue Oval’s move to add an engine at Romeo Engine, and retool Michigan Assembly Plant in Wayne to build the next-generation Ranger pickup and Bronco SUV, are traditional plays in a profit-rich present.
 They’re bids to remain competitive in a U.S. market fueled by low gas prices and a steady hunger for truck-based rides.

 Transforming Flat Rock Assembly Plant into a data and autonomous-vehicle production center, hard by an assembly line building Mustangs and Lincoln Continentals, is something else entirely.
 It symbolizes the dual tracks the industry is pursuing because it must.